-Locals seem to love January in Breckenridge.
-Maybe it’s because the average snowfall for January is 20+ inches.
+Locals and visitors alike seem to love January in Breckenridge.
+Maybe it’s because the average snowfall for January is 20+ inches, or maybe its the great events after the holidays.
 By this point in the season, most of the in-bounds terrain is open and the skiing starts to get good–really good–both at the resort and out of bounds in the backcountry.

 Tips for Visiting January in Breckenridge

 Make sure you plan ahead for anything and everything during weekends and over the MLK weekend holiday.
 Breckenridge is close enough to Denver and Boulder to ensure that Saturdays and Sundays fill up with weekend warriors coming to hit the slopes.
 If you’re looking to save a little bit of money or avoid the crowds, try booking on a weekday instead, or extend your trip and save the skiing for Thursdays or Mondays.

 Parking & Transportation

 Our number one tip?
 Go carless!
 It’s easy to get to Breckenridge from Denver International Airport with mountain shuttles like Peak 1 Express, Epic Mountain Express and more.
 Once you’re here, take advantage of the free bus systems, Breckenridge Free Ride throughout town, Main Street Trolley and Summit Stage linking other towns in Summit County.
 Most hotels even have free shuttles to and from town.
 This will save you money and time, as parking fills up quickly in Breckenridge and almost everything in town is pay-to-park.
 We even have taxis, Uber and Lyft for door-to-door service if needed.
 If you need your car to get here, we recommend parking your car at the hotel or lodging property and walking, shuttling or busing to and from town.